mnm-team/p4-sdn/simple_demo/README.md

 ```

 ### Deploying P4 switches:

-We can create a P4 switch at switch S1 by the following commands:
+After copying the config file `simple_demo.json` to switches S1 and S2, we can make switch S1 become a P4 switch by the following commands:

 ```
 simple_switch_grpc -i 1@eth1 -i 2@eth2 --pcap pcaps